Frank A. Briggs

-Frank A. Briggs (September 15, 1858 – August 9, 1898) was an American Republican elected official who served as the fifth governor of North Dakota from January 6, 1897 until his death nineteen months later.
+Frank Arlington Briggs (September 15, 1858 – August 9, 1898) was an American Republican elected official who served as the fifth governor of North Dakota from January 6, 1897 until his death nineteen months later.

 Biography

 Frank A. Briggs was born in the town of Minneapolis, Minnesota, and was variously employed as a printer and journalist.
 He married Nannie Rachel Meek on July 12, 1877 and they had two daughters, Stella and Bessie.
 Twenty-three years old in 1881, he moved to the city of Mandan, the county seat of North Dakota's Morton County, where he dealt in real estate.
+At that time the area was still Dakota Territory.